zhy5186612/GenAI-ClaimAdvisor/README.md

 # ClaimAdvisor

 ## Introduction
-Claim Advisor is a GenAI powered tool that helps Beauty Care to create superior, compliant claims and visuals using AI and -something- proprietary data.
+Claim Advisor is a GenAI powered tool that helps a brand to create superior, compliant claims and visuals using AI and their own proprietary data.

 ## Unique Advantages
 - 1)	Faster search of existing and similar claims and images